-Credit risk is managed by avoiding a concentration of investments in too few counterparties or countries (although in the current financial climate there is a restriction to use only UK based institutions), and by using the creditworthiness approach outlined above.
+Credit risk is managed by avoiding a concentration of investments in too few counterparties or countries (although in the current financial climate the ratings restrict the Council to mainly UK based institutions), and by using the creditworthiness approach outlined above.
 The Council's maximum exposure to credit risk in relation to its investments in banks and building societies cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
-A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2012 that this was likely to crystallise.
+A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence at the 31 March 2013 that this was likely to crystallise.